Dorothy Molter: Cabins and museum

 After Molter's death, her cabins were dismantled and moved to Ely.
-The effort involved transporting the disassembled cabins by dog sled to a point at the Boy Scout canoe base on Moose lake.
+The effort involved transporting the disassembled cabins by dog sled to a point at the Boy Scouts' Northern Tier Charles L. Sommers Canoe Base on Moose Lake.
 Time was of the essence as the Forest Service was directed to burn her cabins down by a certain date.
 An unseasonably warm March stymied those efforts to move her cabins by dogsled and special permission was obtained to use motorized transportation such as snowmobiles.
 Her residence was re-erected on the east side of Ely, Minnesota on a site near the Chamber of Commerce building.

 Dorothy Molter Museum

 The Dorothy Molter Museum was formed to preserve her legacy.
 The cabin was moved from the chamber of commerce site to the museum, and a second cabin of hers was also erected and restored at the museum.
 The museum is located on the south side of Route 169 (Sheridan St) at the east end of Ely, Minnesota.